gattia/ISB-2025-Shape-Modeling/README.md

 *Data source: Medical imaging reconstructions processed for educational use*

-## 🎨 Key Features

-- **🔄 Interactive Learning**: Step-by-step code with detailed explanations
-- **📈 Real-time Visualization**: See your neural network learn in real-time
-- **🏥 Medical Applications**: Work with actual medical imaging data
-- **⚡ Efficient Training**: Optimized sampling strategies for fast convergence
-- **🔧 Modular Code**: Easy to modify and experiment with different approaches

 ## 🤝 Getting Help

 - **Issues**: Found a bug or have a question?
 [Open an issue](https://github.com/gattia/ISB-2025-Shape-Modeling/issues)